 "Due to the overwhelming response, this event is held on a larger scale involving 18 exhibition spaces with a total area of 100,000 sq metres.

-"In fact, we are proud that it has also attracted participation from 135 countries including Japan, the United States and Korea," he said.
+"We are proud that it has also attracted participation from 135 countries including Japan, the US and South Korea," he said.

 Themed 'Design Connects People', the four-day exhibition at the Malaysian International Trade and Exhibition Center (MITEC) is now taking place until Sunday.